perladvent/perldotcom/content/article/_pub_2008_02_13_elements-of-access-control.md

 {
+   "thumbnail" : null,
+   "description" : " Why Gates?
+In a perfect world we wouldn't do things we should not.
+However the world is not like this; people do forbidden things sometimes.
+This also applies to computer systems used by more than one person.
+Almost everyone...", "title" : "Elements of Access Control",
+   "slug" : "/pub/2008/02/13/elements-of-access-control.html",
    "authors" : [
       "vladi-belperchinov-shabanski"
    ],
-   "image" : null,
-   "categories" : "Security",
+   "date" : "2008-02-13T00:00:00-08:00",
    "tags" : [
       "access-control",
       "privacy",
       "security",
       "software-development"
    ],
-   "title" : "Elements of Access Control",
-   "slug" : "/pub/2008/02/13/elements-of-access-control.html",
-   "date" : "2008-02-13T00:00:00-08:00",
+   "categories" : "Security",
-   "draft" : null,
+   "image" : null,
-   "thumbnail" : null,
+   "draft" : null
-   "description" : " Why Gates?
-In a perfect world we wouldn't do things we should not.
-However the world is not like this; people do forbidden things sometimes.
-This also applies to computer systems used by more than one person.
-Almost everyone..."
 }